GeorgeElliotMathieson/FANUC-ML/README.md

 This project has been streamlined to provide a unified interface for all operations:

 - **Unified Entry Points**:
-  - `fanuc.bat` - Primary script for all standard operations
+  - `fanuc.bat` - Primary script for all DirectML operations
-  - `directml.bat` - Primary script for all AMD GPU-accelerated operations
+  - Legacy scripts for backward compatibility
 - **Single Python Implementation**: Core functionality is consolidated in `fanuc_platform.py`
 - **Simplified Usage**: Consistent parameter handling across all modes
 - **Reduced Complexity**: Eliminated redundant scripts and consolidated functionality